jlpteaching/ECS154B/syllabus/syllabus.rst

 The midterm will cover chapters 1, 2, and 4 from the book.
 This includes technology, measuring system performance, instruction sets, single cycle architecture, and pipeline architecture.

+You are allowed one 8.5x11 sheet of *handwritten* notes.

 Final: Tuesday, March 20, 2018 at 8 AM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final will cover chapters 5 and 6 from the book.
 This includes memory technology, cache design, virtual memory, parallel programming, and parallel architectures.

+You are allowed one 8.5x11 sheet of *handwritten* notes.

 .. _schedule: